-- a) To achieve consistency in wastewater management systems, the County may negotiate public ownership of existing private approvals and infrastructure in cases where it is fiscally prudent to do so, the existing system meets regulatory standards, and the existing system is in good operating order. - b) Stormwater shall be managed in accordance with provincial regulations.
+- a) To achieve consistency in wastewater management systems, the County may negotiate public ownership of existing private approvals and infrastructure in cases where it is fiscally prudent to do so, the existing system meets regulatory standards, and the existing system is in good operating order. - Stormwater shall be managed in accordance with provincial regulations.
 Where required and in accordance with provincial approvals, on-site

-- stormwater may be effectively released into a downstream receiving water body in accordance with the following requirements: - i) Stormwater shall be conveyed downstream in a manner that protects downstream habitat and properties; and - Where required, proponents of new development shall identify and secure the downstream stormwater conveyance system. - c) Stripping, grading, or the placement of fill shall not alter the existing pattern of stormwater storage and/or movement across private land unless the activity complies with the Land Use Bylaw and a development permit has been issued for such activity. - d) Stormwater ponds required for stormwater storage and treatment shall be provided as per the County Servicing Standards.
+- stormwater may be effectively released into a downstream receiving water body in accordance with the following requirements: - Stormwater shall be conveyed downstream in a manner that protects downstream habitat and properties; and - Where required, proponents of new development shall identify and secure the downstream stormwater conveyance system. - c) Stripping, grading, or the placement of fill shall not alter the existing pattern of stormwater storage and/or movement across private land unless the activity complies with the Land Use Bylaw and a development permit has been issued for such activity. - d) Stormwater ponds required for stormwater storage and treatment shall be provided as per the County Servicing Standards. - e) Continue to collaborate in supporting the Cooperative Stormwater Management Initiative to move rather than store water.